Interpreting the results on exclusive $c\rightarrow s\mu\nu$ modes: Summary

 \section{Summary}

 In this letter, we studied the recently published experimental results for the $D\to K\mu \nu$ decay~\cite{BESIII:2026ydr}.
 Although the total branching fraction and the integrated forward-backward asymmetry are consistent with the SM predictions, the detailed $q^2$-distribution (in narrow bins) reveals a deviation from the SM.
 We show that it is indeed so independently of the lattice QCD form factors used for such a comparison.
 In Ref.~\cite{BESIII:2026uin} it was proposed to accommodate that deviation by allowing a non-zero complex NP coupling to the scalar semileptonic operator.
 We show that such a solution, which leads to a non-zero $\mathrm{Im}(g_S)$ while $\mathrm{Re}(g_S)$ remains centered around zero, is not compatible with the LHC constraint on the same coupling arising from experimental studies of the high-$p_T$ tail of the corresponding Drell-Yan process.
 If, instead, we consider the complex $g_{S_L}$ coupling then we find that the constraints deduced from leptonic and semileptonic results are not compatible to each other.
 Combining the leptonic and semileptonic decays as constraints leads to many different scenarios in which any two of the couplings appearing in Eq.~\ref{eq:left} are allowed to be real and non-zero and are compatible with the LHC constraints, cf. Fig.~\ref{fig:2}.
 These scenarios, however, are difficult to test elsewhere even though in the situations in which one considers a combination of couplings that involve $g_T$, the $q^2$-binned angular coefficients of $D_s \to \phi (\to KK) \mu \nu$, exhibit deviations with respect to the Standard Model that can be $\mathcal{O}(10\%)$ in a region of large $q^2$'s.
+These effects are dominated by the vector and tensor operator contributions, which turn out to be large for this type of transition.
+A more detailed study of these observables is left for future work.